Attributes¶

 integer, bool, or string.

 Pyrope does not specify all the attributes, the compiler flow specifies them.
-There are some built-in required attributes like checking the number of bits.

 There are two operations that can be done with attributes: set and read.
 The two operations have distinct syntax so the reader (and the parser) can never confuse them.